AzureAD/microsoft-authentication-library-for-go/apps/design/design.md

-    client/ - Shared package for common calls that Public and Confidential apps share json/ - Our own json encoder/decoder for special needs shared/ - Holds types that need to be in multiple packages and can't be moved into a single one due to import cycles requests/ - The pacakge to communicate to services to get tokens
+    client/ - Shared package for common calls that Public and Confidential apps share json/ - Our own json encoder/decoder for special needs shared/ - Holds types that need to be in multiple packages and can't be moved into a single one due to import cycles requests/ - The package to communicate to services to get tokens
 ```

 ### Use of the Go special internal/ directory